-In this section, we describe the typical usage scenario of our simulator in the context of the SCALASCA toolset.
-SCALASCA has been specifically designed for use on large-scale systems including IBM Blue Gene and Cray XT, but is also well-suited for small- and medium-scale HPC platforms.
-A distinctive feature is the ability to identify wait states in event traces of MPI applications with very large numbers of processes using a parallel replay of the target application's communication behavior [6].
-During the wait-state analysis, SCALASCA searches process-local event traces in parallel for characteristic patterns indicating wait states and related performance properties, classifies detected instances by category and quantifies their significance.
-The result is a pattern-analysis report similar in structure to a typical call-path profile but enriched with higher-level communication and synchronization inefficiency metrics that provide information on the type, location, and severity of wait states.
-The report can be interactively examined in a visual report explorer (Figure 4).
+In this section, we describe the typical usage scenario of our simulator in the context of the Scalasca toolset.
+Scalasca has been specifically designed for use on large-scale systems including IBM Blue Gene and Cray XT, but is also well-suited for small- and medium-scale HPC platforms.
+A distinctive feature of Scalasca is the ability to identify wait states in event traces of MPI applications with very large numbers of processes using a parallel replay of the target application's communication behavior [1].

-Looking for ways to extend our trace analysis toward a better understanding of the relationship between imbalanced execution and wait states, we soon realized that finding the cause of a given wait state by searching the trace backward in time would be much harder than verifying whether a suspected cause can be held responsible.
-This lead to the idea of designing a tracebased simulator, capable of operating at very large scales and accurate enough to predict the long-range effects of potential optimizations on the formation of wait states later in the program.
-Since no source code modification is required, we hope that it will become possible to automatically test a larger number of optimization hypotheses derived from the original trace data and rank them according to the expected performance benefit to identify the most promising ones.
+Looking for ways to extend our trace analysis toward a better understanding of the relationship between imbalanced execution and wait states led to the idea of designing a tracebased simulator, capable of operating at very large scales and accurate enough to predict the long-range effects of potential optimizations on the formation of wait states later in the program.
+Since no source-code modification is required, it should become possible to automatically test a larger number of optimization hypotheses derived from the original trace data and rank them according to the expected performance benefit to identify the most promising ones.